Frequently Asked Questions

 This is a complex question that requires a complex answer.
 First off, it depends on the type of entity you are dealing with.
-A standard ghost is more likely to cause fear based on it’s presence, and your discomfort with that presence.
+A standard ghost is more likely to cause fear-based on its presence, and your discomfort with that presence.
 I have seen people get scratched, and touched by ghosts, but nothing of any significance, no serious harm or injuries.
 The biggest danger with a ghost in the uneasy feeling we get knowing they are there.

-Are Ghost all evil spirits?
+Are ghosts all evil spirits?

-We have encountered happy ghosts, angry ghosts, sad ghosts, shy ghosts, playful ghosts, protective ghosts and all other manner of ghosts.
+We have encountered happy ghosts, angry ghosts, sad ghosts, shy ghosts, playful ghosts, protective ghosts, and all other manner of ghosts.
 Many of these have been documented at a venue for years with no inclination to do evil.
 The way living people are is the same the way ghosts are.
 As to why they are still here as ghosts is another question entirely, but there are several theories.

 Can I join your group?

-We are always willing to accept applications, however we add new members only as needed.
+We are always willing to accept applications; however, we add new members only as needed.
 We invite anyone interested to apply.

 Is it bad to talk to ghosts/spirits?

 This is another tough question, but there is again an easy answer.
 I would recommend against talking to ghosts or spirits.
-Trained investigators do it to learn the nature of entities they are called in to investigate, and find solutions for families.
+Trained investigators do it to learn the nature of entities they are called in to investigate and find solutions for families.
 The problem arises when someone who is inexperienced and not trained inadvertently “befriends” a spirit, and only too late discovers it’s not what it claims to be and realizes it’s a demonic entity.
 These types of evil spirits are patient and cunning manipulators.
-They will gain trust and confidence, until they manage to get invited into a person’s life at which point they can be incredibly difficult to get rid of.
+They will gain trust and confidence until they manage to get invited into a person’s life at which point they can be incredibly difficult to get rid of.
 Trained investigators know how to spot these types of entities, and know what to say and what not to say to avoid these types of pitfalls.

 Will an investigation increase activity in my home or place of business?